Omigosh, Zapier is amazing! It lets you connect practically any web service to any other web service. It seriously feels like magic.

 8. Go to your page with the Contact Form 7 form embedded on it (either in WordPress front-end or on the published static site) and fill in the form with test data and submit it.
 Zapier needs this step in order to receive a sample submission so you can map the fields as needed.

 9. Go back to Zapier, click Continue

 10. Click Test Trigger

 11. You should see the latest form submissions from your CF7 form in Zapier:

 13. Select another service to connect to (Mailchimp, Hubspot, Google Sheets, etc)

-14. Map the data from your form submission inputs to the web service you're zapping to.
-For example, I connected my form to Gmail and mapped "Your Email" from Elementor Form to the Gmail mailto field:
+14. Map the data from your form submission inputs to the web service you’re zapping to.
+For example, I connected my form to Gmail and mapped “Your Email” from Contact Form 7 to the Gmail mailto field: